dnlbowers/modern-buddhism/README.md

 * ebook Modern Buddhism download image - [meditateinbrisbane.org](https://meditateinbrisbane.org/classes/kenmore_class/)

-* The buddha images used to break up the excerpt from Transform your life on teachings.html - [pngwing.com](https://www.pngwing.com/en/search?q=New+KAdampa)
+* The Buddha images used to break up the excerpt from Transform your life on teachings.html - [pngwing.com](https://www.pngwing.com/en/search?q=New+KAdampa)

 * ebook "How to Transform your life" download image - [kadampa.org](https://kadampa.org/buddhism/kadampa-buddhist-scriptures)